 Simple game of Tag (or IT), but players have to be tagged underwater.
 If you tag somebody you have to kiss them.

 Get players to partner up.
 Players try and swim in pairs with one half doing the arm movements while the other half of the pair holds onto their partner and does the leg movement.
 Best tried in the shallow end.

 Play as in ‘Stuck in the Mud’, with one or two players being nominated to capture the others.
 Once a player is caught they have to go to the shallow end the stay there until they are set free by a player, who has not yet been caught, swimming through their legs.

-Play as NEWS. but include nautical terms like:”port”, – Left”starboard”, – Right”stern”, – Back”bow”. – Front”Shark” All get out of the water.”Pirates” All jump in again Water PoloBest played in the shallow end, unless your group is made up of strong swimmers!
-Play across the width of the pool with two targets, such as floatation board set on end, set up as goals at either side. (or proper goals if they happen to be handy).
+Play as NEWS. but include nautical terms like: ”port”, – Left ”starboard”, – Right ”stern”, – Back ”bow”. – Front ”Shark” All get out of the water. ”Pirates” All jump in again Water PoloBest played in the shallow end unless your group is made up of strong swimmers!
+Play across the width of the pool with two targets, such as a floatation board set on the end, set up as goals at either side. (or proper goals if they happen to be handy).
 Rules can be improvised, but to simplify: Once a player holds the ball they cannot move, either they must try to score a goal or throw the ball to another player.
-All other players are free to move, but must remain in the water (including goal keepers).
+All other players are free to move but must remain in the water (including goalkeepers).
 Play is continuous.
 Except if the ball goes onto the poolside where it is handed to the nearest ‘goalkeeper’ as a goal throw.